codeWithNithin/master-react/module-1/intro-to-react/theory/intro-to-react.md

 - You describe what you want to see, not how to build it.
 - React handles the DOM updates automatically.
-- Makes code predictable and easier to debug
+- Makes code predictable and easier to debug.
-- in imperative approach, we would have to write whole logic all over again. and its very difficult to maintain and test as well using Vanilla JS.
+- In imperative approach, we would have to write whole logic all over again. and its very difficult to maintain and test as well using Vanilla JS.

 # Single page application